Ku Klux Klan: Indiana

-Moore says that they joined

 Northern Indiana's industrial cities had attracted a large Catholic population of European immigrants and their descendants.
 They established the University of Notre Dame, a major Catholic college near South Bend.
 In May 1924, when the KKK scheduled a regional meeting in the city, Notre Dame students blocked the Klansmen and stole some KKK regalia.
 On the next day, the Klansmen counterattacked.
 Finally, the college president and the football coach Knute Rockne kept the students on campus to avert further violence.

+Alabama

 In Alabama, some young, white, urban activists joined the KKK to fight the old guard establishment.
-Hugo Black was a member before becoming nationally famous; he focused on anti-Catholicism.
+Hugo Black was a member and won a seat in the U.S. Senate by campaigning in KKK chapters where he focused on anti-Catholicism.
 However, in rural Alabama the Klan continued to operate to enforce Jim Crow laws; its members resorted more often to violence against Black people for infringements of the social order of white supremacy.

 Racial terrorism was used in smaller towns to suppress Black political activity.
 Elbert Williams of Brownsville, Tennessee, was lynched in 1940 for trying to organize Black residents to register and vote; also that year, Jesse Thornton of Luverne, Alabama, was lynched for failing to address a police officer as "Mister".